HarisTahir2003/Logistic-Regression/README.md

 # Logistic Regression Assignment

-This repository contains a Jupyter Notebook that demonstrates a simple implementation of logistic regression using Python.
-The notebook walks through the steps of loading data, preprocessing, training a logistic regression model, and visualizing the results.
-Alongside the Jupyter Notebook, there is also a corresponding .py python file.
+This Jupyter Notebook explores the concepts of Logistic Regression and Ridge Regression, with a particular focus on building a classifier to categorize celestial objects as either stars, galaxies, or quasars.
+The notebook is structured to provide a comprehensive understanding of these regression techniques, and includes practical implementations, visualizations, and model evaluations. <br>

 The Logistic Regression folder contains the following files:
 - A .ipynb file (Jupyter Notebook) that contains all the code regarding the assignment including text blocks explaining portions of the code
 - A corresponding .py file